How to Make Pork Ribs in the Oven

 - 7–8 pounds of back or side pork ribs

-Mix these 3 ingredients together in a bowl and rub onto the ribs.
+Mix the garlic powder, freshly ground pepper, and Cajun spice together in a bowl and rub it onto the ribs.

 - Line a roasting pan with aluminum foil and lay the ribs fat side up.